 Common urban challenge studios integrate multiple expert areas to study and address contemporary urban phenomena from different perspectives.
 The challenge-driven educational model of the studio crosses disciplines and specializations, prioritizing design thinking, learning-by-doing experimentation, transdisciplinarity and solving societal challenges.
 The students will produce research exploration.

-The specialisation coursework offers three interdisciplinary study tracks: Peoples, Plans and Systems.
-These study tracks offer courses to specialise within one of the three competence areas in the broad field of urban studies and planning.
+The specialisation coursework offers three interdisciplinary modules: Peoples, Plans and Systems.
+These spesialisation modules offer courses to specialise within one of the three competence areas in the broad field of urban studies and planning.
 Both universities offer courses for each study track; these can be adapted to support student's advancement, background knowledge and skills.
 The courses cover topics such as urban geography, urban sociology, urban ecology, urban economics, urban ethnology and history, environmental policy, urban planning, urban design, landscape architecture, real estate economics, service and strategic design.
 Students choose to follow one study track during their first year of studies.

 Students can select elective courses according to their personal study plans.
 They can select electives to deepen knowledge in a specialisation or broaden exposure to additional areas (for architects and landscape architects, some electives will guide development according to the EU directive for these professions).
-Students can also take courses at other Finnish universities, in a student exchange abroad, or in an internship.
+Courses can also include those in other Finnish universities, student exchange abroad, language courses, or an internship.

 The master’s thesis is a piece of applied research conducted independently by the student.
 Its key goal is to solve a problem relevant to the field of study, based on existing scientific knowledge and in compliance with the principles of responsible conduct of research.
 Master’s theses are written on topics related to the advanced studies of the programme, agreed upon between the student and the supervisor(s).
 A master’s thesis may be, for example, an independent scholarly research project, a directed thesis within a larger research project in one of the universities, or a professionally-oriented thesis developed in the context of a cooperating partner.